Park Ji-hyun (basketball): Senior Level

 Park made her debut with the senior national team, at the 2018 Jakarta-Palembang Asian Games and also participated at the 2018 FIBA Women’s Basketball World Cup.

 Park represented South Korea in the 2020 Tokyo Olympics and averaged 8.3 points, 4 rebounds, and 2 assists during the Olympics.
 In a game against Serbia on August 1, 2021, Ji-hyun recorded 17 points, 7 rebounds, 5 assists and a steal.

 Personal life

 Park has an older brother Park Ji-won, who is also a professional basketball player.
 He played college basketball for Yonsei University and was drafted by Suwon KT Sonicboom in 2020.

-She is represented by Gervin Global Management, a sports and entertainment management company founded by George "The Iceman" Gervin.
+She is represented by Gervin Global Management, a sports and entertainment management company founded by George "The Iceman" Gervin, Jerald Barisano and Robert Koo.